-The healthy lung's main function - gas exchange - relies on homeostatis of the tissue structure of the bronchi and of the alveoli, which are formed by very thin cell layers that provide a large surface between inhaled air and blood vessels [3].
-Any change in this structure may reduce breathing capacity and thereby gas exchange.
-Fibrosis of the alveoli with increased extracellular matrix deposition hinders gas exchange.
-Thickening of the airway wall by tissue-forming cell types including fibroblasts and airway smooth muscle cells, as well as increased deposition of extracellular matrix increases stiffness and hyperconstriction, thereby reducing breathing capacity [1-3].
-While the structure of aveoli is changed in COPD, airway wall remodelling occurs in a disease- specific fashion in the upper airways in asthma and in the smaller airways in COPD [3].
+Tissue homoeostatsis is guaranteed by the interaction between epithelial cells and mesenchymal cells.
+Epithelial damage by mechanical stress or allergens or microorganisms can disrupt this interaction and lead to chronic inflammation. tracellular matrix increases stiffness and hyperconstriction, thereby reducing the breathing capacity [1-3].
+While the structure of aveoli is changed in COPD, airway wall remodelling occurs in a disease-specific fashion in the upper airways in asthma and in the smaller airways in COPD [3].
 Exacerbation in asthma and COPD is caused by either infections or air pollutants.
-In general, air pollution has been estimated to account annually for >3.6m deaths and 62 000 hospital admissions for respiratory malfunction in Europe [4].
+Air pollution has been estimated to account annually for >3.6m deaths and 62 000 hospital admissions for respiratory malfunction in Europe [4].
 Air pollutants impair lung function and cause inflammation and airway remodelling in adults, while in children it may result in reduced lung growth [4].

 Recent knowledge of the pathologies of both diseases suggests that a misled immune response is the major cause [2-7].
-For years this view has placed the focus of research in lung-infiltrating immune cells and the array of pro-inflammatory cytokine these cells release locally.
-Data from animal and clinical studies suggested various hypotheses as to how an imbalance of pro-inflammatory cytokines and growth factors induce and propagate chronic inflammatory lung diseases [5-9].
+For years this view has placed the focus of research on lung-infiltrating immune cells and the array of pro-inflammatory cytokine these cells release locally.
+Data from animal and clinical studies suggested various hypotheses as to how an imbalance of pro-inflammatory cytokines and growth factors induces and propagates chronic inflammatory lung diseases [5-9].
 The role of Th1 and Th2 cells was suggested by animal models and seemed to be confirmed in human studies [9-14], resulting in inclusion of this definition in World Health Organisation guidelines [15].
 However, subsequent studies did not support this theory since in humans the suspected cytokines (IL-4, IL-5, IL-13) did not correlate with the severity of the diseases and thus put in question the role of T-cells in these pathologies [16-19].

 A summary of the large amount of data now available on the role of immune cells in chronic inflammatory lung diseases affords growing evidence that initiation and progression does not necessarily need the immune system [5, 7, 20-22].
-At least in childhood asthma, in humans as well as in rhesus monkeys there is evidence that airway wall remodelling occurs long before any sign of inflammation can be detected [20-22].
+At least in childhood asthma, in humans as well as in rhesus monkeys, there is evidence that airway wall remodelling occurs long before any sign of inflammation can be detected [20-22].
 Furthermore, the rhesus monkey model suggests a special role for airway smooth muscle in the attraction and activation of lung infiltrating immune cells [20, 22].
 This reposes the question of where it all starts?